AlphaWong/FoodRadar/README.md

 The goal of this application is to automate that translation process and reduce the human resources.

-The mission of FoodRader would like to help non-local person to place an order including read, pronounce and imagine the dish.
+The mission of FoodRadar would like to help non-local person to place an order including read, pronounce and imagine the dish.

 # How
 In order to build a self service order placing application, crowd sourcing will become our standpoint.
 As many of educated local people able to understand the context of menu in local restaurant.
 Also, selfie seems become a local well known culture that they willing to post their photo to share network that we just need to offer a share button which will draw their attention.